haifengkao/ResumableCombine/README.md

 ```

 Sink that will request one item then stop.

-We can use subscription.resume() to request for additional items
+We can use subscription.resume() to request for additional items.
 ```swift
 let subscription = (0 ...
 Int.max).publisher
     .rm.sink(